 - a.
-A \$950,000 payment to settle a claim against the managing executive of a restaurant franchise business for alleged breaches of fiduciary duty in mismanaging the company and causing it to collapse into bankruptcy. - b.
-An \$800,000 payment to settle a claim alleging that the company and its directors breached their fiduciary duties by making materially false statements in order to avoid a positive economic relationship with an acquiring company.
+A \$950,000 Side A payment to settle a claim against the managing executive of a restaurant franchise business for alleged breaches of fiduciary duty in mismanaging the company and causing it to collapse into bankruptcy. - b.
+An \$800,000 Side A payment to settle a claim alleging that the company and its directors breached their fiduciary duties by making materially false statements in order to avoid a positive economic relationship with an acquiring company.
 After the company was found to be bankrupt, the Side A carrier paid \$800,000 to settle the matters. - c.
-A \$644,000 payment to settle an adversary proceeding filed by a bankruptcy trustee against the former directors and officers of a national car dealership based on allegations the company made improper payments for the benefit of insiders before filing for bankruptcy.
+A \$644,000 Side A payment to settle an adversary proceeding filed by a bankruptcy trustee against the former directors and officers of a national car dealership based on allegations the company made improper payments for the benefit of insiders before filing for bankruptcy.
 The insurer also paid \$900,000 in defense costs under a Side A insuring agreement. - d.
-A \$500,000 payment to settle claims that the directors of a bankrupt department store company breached their fiduciary duties by failing to liquidate the company in accordance with a request from one of the company's significant noteholders.
-According to those noteholders, the board's delay in liquidating resulted in further diminishment of the company's assets. - e.
-A \$150,000 payment to settle a claim against a former officer of a bankrupt apparel company by a state tax authority seeking payment by that individual of several million dollars in sales and use taxes that the company purported owed but did not pay.
+A \$150,000 Side A payment to settle a claim against a former officer of a bankrupt apparel company by a state tax authority seeking payment by that individual of several million dollars in sales and use taxes that the company purported owed but did not pay.
 The tax authority alleged that the individual officer was a "responsible person" under the relevant tax statute and was therefore jointly and severally liable for the company's tax obligations.